xPaw/SteamOpenID.php/README.md

-A very minimalistic OpenID implementation that hardcodes it for Steam only, as using a generic OpenID library may do unnecessary steps of “discovering” OpenID servers, which will end up leaking your origin server address, and worse, leave you vulnerabilities of claiming wrong Steam profiles if the implementation is bugged.
+A very minimalistic OpenID implementation that hardcodes it for Steam only, as using a generic OpenID library may do unnecessary steps of “discovering” OpenID servers, which will end up leaking your origin server address, and worse, leave your website open to vulnerabilities of claiming wrong Steam profiles if the implementation is bugged.

 The described problems are not theoretical, LightOpenID [has been proven](https://twitter.com/thexpaw/status/1088207320977412097)